-Where a student has an illness or personal circumstance which may affect school assessments or examinations, students may ask for appropriate disability provisions.
+Where a student has an illness or personal circumstance which may affect school assessments or examinations, students may ask for appropriate special provisions.
 When teachers think a student may need additional support for in-class assessments or formal examinations, a referral via Sentral - Wellbeing - New Incident - Referral for Support may be made to the Head Teacher Welfare.

-The Head Teacher Welfare will coordinate any disability provisions, including the provision of appropriate support via the Learning and Support Team.
+The Head Teacher Welfare will coordinate any special provisions, including the provision of appropriate support via the Learning and Support Team.
 These may include:

-- large print examinations
+- h. large print examinations

-- provision of a writer or reader
+- i. provision of a writer or reader

-- separate supervision
+- j. separate supervision

-- extra time

-- rest breaks
+- k. modification of the task

-- permission to use a computer for writing (in exceptional circumstances)
+- I. permission to use a computer for writing (in exceptional circumstances)